coq-community/coq-nix-toolbox/README.md

    This CI uses the Nix packaging system and a caching mechanism called "cachix".

 2. It generates configurations so that dependencies are handled by the shell.
-   The shell in questions is called "nix-shell", the configurations are called "bundles", and local compilation is optimized using caching as provided by "cachix".
+   The shell in question is called "nix-shell", the configurations are called "bundles", and local compilation is optimized using caching as provided by "cachix".